1968 New Zealand rugby union tour of Australia and Fiji

 The All Backs won all both Test matches and the Bledisloe Cup.

 Before the first Test Australian coach (and former Wallaby and All Black) Des Connor had studied the rulebook and after consulting with referees, he introduced tactically the first short lineout ever used in a match in the southern hemisphere.
 This tactic is now a common part of rugby at all levels.

-The tour
+Schedule

 Scores and results list All Blacks's points tally first.